sddevelopment-be/penguin-pragmatic-patterns/content/en/concepts/systems_thinking.md

 Charting these factors on a graph gives us these main zones of complexity:

 * **Simple:** In environments where we are certain about what we are doing and there is a high degree of agreement on how to approach it, the challenge is fairly simple.
-Examples include well-known problems such as baking a cake, solving a simple math problem, or writing a piece of code to sort an array of integers.
+Examples include well-known problems such as baking a cake, solving a simple maths problem, or writing a piece of code to sort an array of integers.
 * **Complicated:** When there is certainty about what we are doing but a low degree of agreement on how to best approach it, the challenge becomes more complicated.
 These typically require analysis and adjustments to the approach.
 Examples include building a bridge, designing a new software